 The state of Kentucky enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhanced Penalties may be assessed even if workers are not currently present and working.
 In Kentucky, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Driving while above the legal limit is called Driving Under the Influence.
-Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
+Most states impose increased mandatory penalties for driving above a specific BAC.
 In Kentucky, driving with a BAC above 0.18% will trigger automatic enhanced minimum penalties.

-Texting while driving is illegal in most but not all states.
+Most states do not allow cellphone use while driving.
 In Kentucky, hand-held devices such as phones and mp3 player are banned to novice drivers only.
 Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in Kentucky.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Kentucky, distracted driving is listed as a category on police crash report forms.